d2l-ai/d2l-en/chapter_computational-performance/hardware.md

 Obviously when optimizing for computation we end up making certain compromises.
 One of them is that GPUs are not very good at handling interrupts and sparse data.
 While there are notable exceptions, such as [Gunrock](https://github.com/gunrock/gunrock) :cite:`Wang.Davidson.Pan.ea.2016`, the access pattern of sparse matrices and vectors do not go well with the high bandwidth burst read operations where GPUs excel.
 Matching both goals is an area of active research.
 See e.g., [DGL](http://dgl.ai), a library tuned for deep learning on graphs.

 ## Networks and Buses

 Whenever a single device is insufficient for optimization we need to transfer data to and from it to synchronize processing.
 This is where networks and buses come in handy.
-We have a number of design parameters: bandwidth, cost, distance and flexibility.
-On one end we have WiFi which has a pretty good range, is very easy to use (no wires, after all), cheap but it offers comparatively mediocre bandwidth and latency.
+We have a number of design parameters: bandwidth, cost, distance, and flexibility.
+On one end we have WiFi that has a pretty good range, is very easy to use (no wires, after all), cheap but it offers comparatively mediocre bandwidth and latency.
 No machine learning researcher within their right mind would use it to build a cluster of servers.
 In what follows we focus on interconnects that are suitable for deep learning.

-* **PCIe** is a dedicated bus for very high bandwidth point to point connections (up to 16 Gbs on PCIe 4.0) per lane.
+* **PCIe** is a dedicated bus for very high bandwidth point-to-point connections (up to 16 GT/s on PCIe 4.0) per lane.
 Latency is in the order of single-digit microseconds (5 μs).
 PCIe links are precious.
-Processors only have a limited number of them: AMD's EPYC 3 has 128 lanes, Intel's Xeon has up to 48 lanes per chip; on desktop grade CPUs the numbers are 20 (Ryzen 9) and 16 (Core i9) respectively.
-Since GPUs have typically 16 lanes this limits the number of GPUs that can connect to the CPU at full bandwidth.
+Processors only have a limited number of them: AMD's EPYC 3 has 128 lanes, Intel's Xeon has up to 48 lanes per chip; on desktop-grade CPUs the numbers are 20 (Ryzen 9) and 16 (Core i9) respectively.
+Since GPUs have typically 16 lanes, this limits the number of GPUs that can connect to the CPU at full bandwidth.
 After all, they need to share the links with other high bandwidth peripherals such as storage and Ethernet.
 Just like with RAM access, large bulk transfers are preferable due to reduced packet overhead.
 * **Ethernet** is the most commonly used way of connecting computers.
 While it is significantly slower than PCIe, it is very cheap and resilient to install and covers much longer distances.
 Typical bandwidth for low-grade servers is 1 GBit/s.
-Higher end devices (e.g., [C5 instances](https://aws.amazon.com/ec2/instance-types/c5/) in the cloud) offer between 10 and 100 GBit/s bandwidth.
+Higher-end devices (e.g., [C5 instances](https://aws.amazon.com/ec2/instance-types/c5/) in the cloud) offer between 10 and 100 GBit/s bandwidth.
 As in all previous cases data transmission has significant overheads.
 Note that we almost never use raw Ethernet directly but rather a protocol that is executed on top of the physical interconnect (such as UDP or TCP/IP).
 This adds further overhead.
 Like PCIe, Ethernet is designed to connect two devices, e.g., a computer and a switch.
-* **Switches** allow us to connect multiple devices in a manner where any pair of them can carry out a (typically full bandwidth) point to point connection simultaneously.
+* **Switches** allow us to connect multiple devices in a manner where any pair of them can carry out a (typically full bandwidth) point-to-point connection simultaneously.
 For instance, Ethernet switches might connect 40 servers at high cross-sectional bandwidth.
 Note that switches are not unique to traditional computer networks.
 Even PCIe lanes can be [switched](https://www.broadcom.com/products/pcie-switches-bridges/pcie-switches).
-This occurs e.g., to connect a large number of GPUs to a host processor, as is the case for the [P2 instances](https://aws.amazon.com/ec2/instance-types/p2/).
+This occurs, e.g., to connect a large number of GPUs to a host processor, as is the case for the [P2 instances](https://aws.amazon.com/ec2/instance-types/p2/).
 * **NVLink** is an alternative to PCIe when it comes to very high bandwidth interconnects.
 It offers up to 300 Gbit/s data transfer rate per link.
-Server GPUs (Volta V100) have 6 links whereas consumer grade GPUs (RTX 2080 Ti) have only one link, operating at a reduced 100 Gbit/s rate.
+Server GPUs (Volta V100) have six links whereas consumer-grade GPUs (RTX 2080 Ti) have only one link, operating at a reduced 100 Gbit/s rate.
 We recommend to use [NCCL](https://github.com/NVIDIA/nccl) to achieve high data transfer between GPUs.

-## Summary

-* Devices have overheads for operations.
-Hence it is important to aim for a small number of large transfers rather than many small ones.
-This applies to RAM, SSDs, Networks and GPUs.
-* Vectorization is key for performance.
-Make sure you are aware of the specific abilities of your accelerator.
-E.g., some Intel Xeon CPUs are particularly good for INT8 operations, NVIDIA Volta GPUs excel at FP16 matrix-matrix operations and NVIDIA Turing shines at FP16, INT8 and INT4 operations.
-* Numerical overflow due to small datatypes can be a problem during training (and to a lesser extent during inference).
-* Aliasing can significantly degrade performance.
-For instance, memory alignment on 64 bit CPUs should be done with respect to 64 bit boundaries.
-On GPUs it is a good idea to keep convolution sizes aligned e.g., to TensorCores.
-* Match your algorithms to the hardware (memory footprint, bandwidth, etc.).
-Great speedup (orders of magnitude) can be achieved when fitting the parameters into caches.
-* We recommend that you sketch out the performance of a novel algorithm on paper before verifying the experimental results.
-Discrepancies of an order-of-magnitude or more are reasons for concern.
-* Use profilers to debug performance bottlenecks.
-* Training and inference hardware have different sweet spots in terms of price / performance.

 ## More Latency Numbers

-The summary in :numref:`table_latency_numbers` and :numref:`table_latency_numbers_tesla` are due to [Eliot Eshelman](https://gist.github.com/eshelman) who maintains an updated version of the numbers as a [GitHub Gist](https://gist.github.com/eshelman/343a1c46cb3fba142c1afdcdeec17646).
+The summary in :numref:`table_latency_numbers` and :numref:`table_latency_numbers_tesla` are from [Eliot Eshelman](https://gist.github.com/eshelman) who maintains an updated version of the numbers as a [GitHub gist](https://gist.github.com/eshelman/343a1c46cb3fba142c1afdcdeec17646).

 :Common Latency Numbers.